marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 ....
 ```

-now run the app using
+and run the app using

 ```
 $ cd angular-app